 \section{Introduction}

 The random percolation theory due to Broadbent and Hammersley \cite{BroadbentHammersley} is too simple to explain the great variety of percolation phenomena.
 One confronts complexity of real systems with both correlations and anisotropy playing important role.
 The motivation for our study is to understand better the nature of the anisotropy in electrical conductivity of percolating systems.
-This is approached by means of the random resistor network model (RRN) \cite{Kirkpatrick}.
-To our knowledge the first analytic solution for conductivity of anisotropic RRN on the regular square (2D) and cubic (3D) lattice was obtained by Bernaskoni \cite{Bernasconi}.
-Another useful result is that the resistor networks can be associated with the networks of saddle points in the conductivity profile of high-contrast systems as proved in \cite{Borcea}.
-Currently, anisotropic RRN models are studied in geophysics, which could possibly help in prediction of earthquakes \cite{Bahr,Bahr1}.
+This is approached by means of the random resistor network (RRN) originally proposed by Kirkpatrik \cite{Kirkpatrick}.
+The resistor networks can be associated with the networks of saddle points in the conductivity profile of high-contrast systems as proved in \cite{Borcea}.
 Besides conductivity, RRN has been used to predict magnetic properties of materials \cite{XuHui} and even to estimate sample destruction under critical mechanical stress \cite{AcharyyaChakrabarti1}.
-The latter research provides a possible link to the science of earthquakes too \cite{AcharyyaChakrabarti2}.
+In the past there have been several propositions of the anisotropic percolation theories based on an assumption that the lattice bond occupation probability is \emph{dependent} on the spatial orientations \cite{Turban,Blane,Friedman,RednerStanley,Gavrilenko}.
+As a result, these theories associate the direction with the percolation threshold too, which, however, may not be true in the case of composites filled by long sticks.
+As found in the Monte Carlo simulations \cite{Balberg}, the percolation threshold measured in the directions parallel and normal to the direction of the average orientation, merge to a single value in the limit of infinitely large length of the sticks.
+Another class of anisotropic percolation theories \cite{Bernasconi, Straley} assumes the occupation probability to be \emph{independent} of the spatial directions, whereas the local conductivity is assumed to be a direction-dependent property.
+Unfortunately, all these theories cannot describe a peculiar phenomenon observed in geophysics: The Earth mantle exhibits the scale-dependent behavior of its conductivity anisotropy, viz. its macroscopic anisotropy is much more pronounced than the microscopic one.
+This seems to be an indication of the fractal nature of the geological networks, see \cite{Bahr1, Bahr} and references therein.
+The latter together with the fact that Earth drainage networks have a tree-like topology \cite{TurcotteNewman}, makes us to believe that the topology of the resistor network behind the conductive property of the Earth mantle may also be tree-like in nature.